OUR FIVE FACETS

 Health & Human Services

-Links with other organizations such as American Heart Association, Breast Cancer Research, Dental Health Van, AARP (formerly known as American Association of Retired Persons), etc. to increase community awareness for all ages through active participation in annual walks, dental and health screenings, and providing educational materials and speakers.
+Links with other organizations such as American Heart Association, Breast Cancer Research, United Healthcare, Dental Health Van, AARP (formerly known as American Association of Retired Persons), etc. to increase community awareness for all ages through active participation in annual walks, dental and health screenings, and providing educational materials and speakers for research and events.
 This facet brings greater focus, resources and coordination to the chronic health disparities that persist in our communities (such as heart disease, cancer, oral health, etc.) that reduces the life expectancy of African-Americans.

 International Trends & Services